ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @provide

-The `@PluginManager.provide` decorated method is used to mark a function as a provided function that can be called by other plugins or external code.
+The [@provide](https://api.acmecse.net/acme.helpers.PluginManager.html#provide){target="_new"} decorated method is used to mark a function as a provided function that can be called by other plugins or external code.

-The provided function can be injected as a dependency into other plugins or classes using the `@PluginManager.requires` decorator, by using the function path as the plugin name in the dependency.
+The provided function can be injected as a dependency into other plugins or classes using the [@requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} decorator, by using the function path as the plugin name in the dependency.

-The signature of the `@PluginManager.provide` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Provide Decorator"
 @PluginManager.provide('a.path.to.provided_function')